-Set an alarm to make sure that you wake up in time.
+Set an alarm (or two) to make sure that you wake up in plenty of time!

-If you have planned well you should arrive at least 15 minutes early.
-You can use this time to re-read your applications and notes.
+If you have planned well you should arrive at least 15 minutes early - this shows you are good at arriving on time and have planned ahead.
+You can use any waiting time to take some deep breaths, re-read your CV, application, and notes.

 Remember to be polite to everyone you meet, not just your interviewer but everyone.

-Don't try to prepare anything new at this stage, just think through what you've already prepared and take deep breaths.
+Don't try to prepare anything new at this stage, just think through what you've already prepared and think positively.

 Before you go in, remember to switch off your mobile phone.

-Smile and shake the hand of your interviewer(s).
+- Smile and shake hands with the interviewer(s).

-Stay calm throughout and have confidence in yourself.
+- Stay calm throughout and have confidence in yourself and your answers.

-Remember to have some questions ready to ask them.
+- Remember to have some questions of your own prepared to ask them.

-As soon as possible after you leave the interview write down how you felt the interview went, what questions you were asked and what your answers were.
-This will be incredibly helpful in your future interviews.
+As soon as possible after you leave the interview write down how you felt the interview went, what questions you were asked, and what your answers were.
+This will be really helpful information when preparing for future interviews.

-If the response is a 'yes' then congratulations, well done, and good luck in your future.
+If the response is a 'yes' then congratulations, well done, and good luck for starting your new job!

-If the response is a 'no' then don't get too disheartened, this happens to everyone!
-You should definitely ask for feedback, it will be so helpful!
+If the response is a 'no' try not to get too disheartened, this happens to everyone, and there will be other opportunities out there for you!
+You should definitely ask for feedback, as it will be helpful for upcoming interviews.
 Listen carefully to everything that they say about your performance and try to work on their suggestions and comments.